The Hunt for Eagle One: Production

 Hollywood producer Roger Corman has some experience in producing films on small budgets, and launching the careers of many later well-known filmmakers and actors.
 Corman managed to turn a profit on every single one of his films, using the small budgets to the effect and exploiting marketing techniques.
 For The Hunt for Eagle One.
-Corman tamed with Philippine producer Cirio H. Santiago as his co-producer.
+Corman teamed with Philippine producer Cirio H. Santiago as his co-producer.
 The pair had worked together on over 20 productions, including When Eagles Strike (2003), a similar war action movie filmed in the Philippines.

 Much of the principal photography took place in the Philippines with Corman employing a number of local actors.
 The actors who played terrorists spoke in the Tagalog language or Filipino with key scenes having English subtitles.

 Reception

 While not reviewed by critics in mainstream media, The Hunt for Eagle One garnered some interest from internet bloggers and critics.

 Nix from BeyondHollywood.com said, "For an action film on a budget, 'The Hunt for Eagle One' is more than decent entertainment.
 A bigger budget and longer shooting schedule, not to mention about 30 extra minutes added to the running time, would have fleshed out the characters and the political situation in the Philippines.
 To be sure, the script for Eagle One doesn’t show much interest in being substantive on a geopolitical level, not that anyone should notice, as that particular niche is currently filled up by Hollywood ala Syriana and others.
 Which leaves you to wonder what Brian Clyde and company could have done with Syriana's budget ...
 Hopefully, we’ll get to find out one day."

 Robert Cetti, in Terrorism in American Cinema: An Analytical Filmography, 1960-2008, described The Hunt for Eagle One as mainly a war film with "parallels to the mainstream hit 'Black Hawk Down'."
 As an allusion to geopolitics, the film was "one of the few films to deal with Al-Qaeda directly."